c0rrupt3d/ActionEditor/README.md

 ## Steps to view project

-In the project directory, you can run:
+After downloading  and unzipping the project, in the project directory, run:

+### `npm install`

+This command will install the necessary dependencies without which the project will not run.

+After downloads complete.
+Run:

 ### `npm start`